 The interest rate per compounding period is usually abbreviated by the letter “i”.
-Sometimes the interest rate is represented by the “%” symbol.
+Sometimes it is represented by the “%” symbol.
 Usually, you have to enter the interest rate per compounding period.
 So, for example if your annual interest rate is 5% and you have four compounding periods per year you would enter 1.25% into your calculator.

-There are two ways in which a bank might pay or credit you interest.
-One way is simply to compute it based on your original $5,000 deposit.
-This is called simple interest.
+There are two methods by which a bank might pay you interest: simple and compound.
+The simple method is based only on your original $5,000 deposit.

 The more typical way banks credit interest is the compound interest method.
-In the compound method, interest is credited based on the original principal plus the previously credited interest.
+In this method, interest is payed on the original principal plus the previously payed interest.
 You earn interest on the previously earned interest.
-This compounding of course assumes that you have not withdrawn the previously credited interest earned.
+This compounding of course assumes that you have not withdrawn the previously payed interest earned.

 The table below illustrates both simple and compound interest computations assuming an interest rate of 5% compounded annually.
 So, starting with $5,000 today we would accumulate $6,381 by the end of year five under the compounding method versus $6,250 or about $131 less using the simple interest approach.